-This series will take you behind some of the metrics you should be measuring in your business.
+This series will take you behind some of the metrics you should be measuring in your business, including: profit, accounts payable and receivable, inventory and payroll.
 We’ll talk about what they are, what they really mean and more.

 Profit is almost certainly something you care about in your business.
 But what exactly is it?
 Bottom-line, profit is when you have more revenue (sales) than expenses.

 There’s more than one kind of profit.
 Or rather, there is more than one way to measure profit.
 These three types include: gross profit, operating profit and net profit, and all three are found on your income statement.